api-on-calling/generator-api-on-calling/README.md

 - enter some frontend project workspace, e.g. hello

-- we want the api service name: ApiService
+- say we want the api service name to be ApiService

 ```sh
 cd /some/path/to/your/project/hello